 Model Construction.
-A CIF for zeolite AFI was obtained from the International Zeolite Association (IZA) structure database.47 One and two aluminum-substituted AFI zeolites (denoted here as H-AFI and 2H-AFI, labeled based on the number of aluminum heteroatoms and protons per unit cell) were built using the atomic simulation environment (ASE) which was also used to place adsorbate water molecules at their initial positions.48 For 2H-AFI, we constructed four different configurations based on the different aluminum locations and noted them as 2H-AFI-1, 2H-AFI-2, 2H-AFI-3, and 2H-AFI-4.
+A CIF for zeolite AFI was obtained from the International Zeolite Association (IZA) structure database.
+One and two aluminum-substituted AFI zeolites (denoted here as H-AFI and 2H-AFI, labeled based on the number of aluminum heteroatoms and protons per unit cell) were built using the atomic simulation environment (ASE) which was also used to place adsorbate water molecules at their initial positions.
+For 2H-AFI, we constructed four different configurations based on the different aluminum locations and denoted them as 2H-AFI-1, 2H-AFI-2, 2H-AFI-3, and 2H-AFI-4.
 AFI 1×1×2 supercells with Si/Al ratios of 11 and 23, which correspond to 4 and 2 aluminum per unit cell (denoted u.c.-1), respectively, were constructed by replicating the optimized 2H-AFI-1 unit cell.
+The water loading was doubled to maintain consistent unit cell loading.

 First Principles Calculations.
-All density functional theory (DFT) based ab initio molecular dynamic (AIMD) simulations were performed by Vienna Ab initio Simulation Package (VASP)^{49-52} with exchange correlation function of Perdew-Burke-Ernzerhof (PBE)53 in conjunction with D3 correction method,54 and Becke-Johnson (BJ) was used as the damping function.
-The cutoff energy was set to 500 eV, while the tolerance for the self-consistent field (SCF) was set to 1×10-5 eV.
+All density functional theory (DFT) based AIMD simulations were performed by Vienna Ab initio Simulation Package 6.3 (VASP 6.3, abbreviated as VASP in the following discussion)49-52 with exchange correlation function of Perdew-Burke-Ernzerhof (PBE) in conjunction with D3 corrections, and Becke-Johnson (BJ) was used as the damping function.
+While PBE+D3(BJ) is known to overestimate water binding energies, as noted in Stanciakova et al., we chose this functional because its ability to capture key interactions like the directional and spatial characteristics of hydrogen bonding and Van der Waals interactions at relatively high computational efficiency.
+These interactions are essential for capturing proton solvation and water vibrational frequencies and preserve the relative stabilities of different acid site configurations.

+In this work, the planewave kinetic energy cutoff was set to 500 eV, while the tolerance for the self-consistent field (SCF) was set to $1\times10^{-5}$ eV.
+Calculations were performed spin-polarized, and a single gamma k-point mesh was used.
 The time step was set to 0.5 fs.
-A Nosé-Hoover thermostat55 was used to simulate the NVT ensemble at a temperature of 300 K. Example INCAR files are included in the Supporting Information
+A Nosé-Hoover thermostat was used to simulate the NVT ensemble at a temperature of 300 K.

-The original AFI CIF obtained from IZA was re-optimized using VASP.
+Initial lattice constants for AFI were obtained from IZA and were optimized using VASP.
 Force criteria were set to 0.03 eV/Å with all other parameters the same as described above.
 The cell constants, a, b, and c were adjusted in VASP with the optimized values for a and b being 13.68 Å and c being 8.60 Å and were kept constant in subsequent simulations.
 The volume deviation of these optimized cell constants from the original a=b=13.83 Å and c=8.58 Å is 2.07%.
-Aluminum atoms replaced silicon atoms to form acid sites, and protons were added to the oxygen atom next to each aluminum atom in the 12-membered ring to balance the charge and expose the proton to adsorbates.
-We calculated the saturation loading of water using the accessible volume (199.88 Å3) of zeolite AFI which accounts for 14.07% of the total volume (1420.60 Å3), leading to an approximate equilibrium loading of 6 H2O u.c.-1.
+Aluminum atoms replaced silicon atoms and protons were added to the oxygen atom next to each aluminum atom in the 12-membered ring to balance the charge, generate Brønsted acid sites, and expose the proton to adsorbates.
+We estimated the saturation loading of water using the accessible volume (199.88 Å) of zeolite AFI which accounts for 14.07% of the total volume (1420.60 $\text{Å}^3$ ), leading to an approximate equilibrium loading of 6 H2O u.c.-1.
 Once we determined the water loading, the 2H-AFI configurations with water molecules were optimized by VASP using the same simulation conditions to obtain the initial configurations for the following MD simulations.
-POSCAR-formatted structures are included in the Supporting Information.
+Example INCAR files and POSCAR-formatted structures are included in the Supporting